Undivided: Supported Decision Making

 If you’d like to explore other related topics including the importance of person-centered planning, college programs, work training, community-based programs, independent and supportive living services, and public benefits, read our article on the transition to adulthood.

-Overview of financial planning for parents of young adults with disabilities
+An overview of decision-making supports for parents with young adults with disabilities

 When a young adult turns eighteen, they gain the rights associated with being an adult and all the responsibilities and expectations that come with it.
-If a person needs help making decisions or taking care of themselves, it may be in their best interest to set up one of the available care options so that they can be supported to the fullest, most appropriate extent while also continuing to foster their own skills and independence.
+If a person needs help making decisions about healthcare, work, or education, or managing financial affairs, it may be in their best interest to set up a plan of support.
+The plan should include who and when this support will be provided as well as documents to back up that plan so that they can be supported to the fullest, most appropriate extent while also continuing to foster their own skills and independence.

-• supported decision-making combined with durable power of attorney
+- Supported decision-making combined with durable power of attorney and other legal permissions signed by the young adult

 If no intervention is taken, attorney Lisa MacCarley tells us that some medical providers may be willing to work with parents to make care plans and provide other services once their young adult turns eighteen; however, they will need your young adult’s consent to do so, as HIPAA and privacy concerns come into play.
-Parents will not have a right to medical information and cannot consent to procedures once their young adult turns eighteen without a Durable Power of Attorney in place.
+Parents will not have a right to medical information and cannot consent to procedures once their young adult turns eighteen without a signed agreement in place.

 Here, we take an in-depth look at the benefits of supported decision-making, and how it can help guide an individual’s support needs, goals, and autonomy.
-To learn about limited and full conservatorships, read our article, Conservatorships in California.
+To learn about limited and full conservatorships, read our article about conservatorship in California.

 Supported decision-making